Are you happy with the way you spend your hard-earned money?

-Everything related to eating out, takeaways, window shopping and impulsive travelling may fall under this.
+Everything related to eating out, takeaways, window shopping, and impulsive travel may fall under this.

-But I think it’s worthwhile a separate mention.
+But I think it’s worth a separate mention.

-I was never crazy about shopping.
-Or stuff I bought.
+I was never crazy about shopping or the stuff I bought.

 When you buy your favourite dress or shoes and return home, what do you usually do?

-I don’t know for sure but I imagine most people are eager to put on the new dress, stand in front of a mirror, examine from all different angles and feel happy with a new addition.
+I don’t know for sure, but I imagine most people are eager to put on the new dress, stand in front of a mirror, examine it from all different angles, and feel happy with a new addition.